Kalman98/simple-rsa/README.md

 ## About
 I started this project for fun when I was learning about RSA encryption.
-I wanted to prove to myself that I understood how it worked, and once I had done that, I decided to clean it up and push it to GitHub so maybe somebody else can learn from what I have.
+I wanted to prove to myself that I understood how it worked, and once I had done that, I decided to clean it up and push it to GitHub so maybe somebody else could learn from what I have.
 This is mostly meant as an educational project - *I do not make any guarantees that this technology will keep your information safe!*  To the best of my knowledge on encryption so far, it _should_ work fine if used properly.
 But don't use this project for anything important, please.
 Just learning. :) Whoa, my first ever text emoji.
 I must be changing.

 If you want more information on RSA encryption, [Wikipedia's RSA page](https://en.wikipedia.org/wiki/RSA_(cryptosystem)) is a great place to start.
 That's where I got all of the information I needed to create this project.